nmayorov/nio-chat/README.md

 open/closed principle and forces to write code with switches and reflection to handle different messages.
 Maybe there are better approaches I couldn't come up with.

-`Message` objects can be read from byte buffers using `MessageReader`.
-There is a single `getBytes()` implementation and a single `MessageReader` implementation, because a co-existence of different serialization/deserialization protocols seem unnecessary.
+`Message` objects can be read from byte buffers using `Message.getNext(ByteBuffer buffer)` static method.
+There is a single `getBytes` implementation and a single `getNext` implementation, because a co-existence of different serialization/deserialization protocols seems unnecessary.

 The subpackage `command` contains handlers of special user text messages, which should be considered as "commands".
 These are very similar to messages, however they are separated from them because I figured that the server should be